vishnuv4/pyscope/README.md

 ## Description

-Tool to simulate digital signals on an oscilloscope.
-Analog signals are also supported but somewhat less elegantly than digital.
+Tool to simulate signals on an oscilloscope.
 Runs on Windows.

 ## Requirements